Phobophobia: Cause and symptoms

+Phobophobia often arises from a cycle of anxiety, where the individual becomes hypersensitive to the physical and psychological sensations of fear itself.
+This self-reinforcing loop can be triggered by a traumatic experience or learned behavior from observing others with severe anxiety.
+It is also common in individuals with pre-existing anxiety disorders, where heightened awareness of physiological responses (e.g., rapid heart rate or shortness of breath) leads to a fear of those very symptoms.
+Cognitive distortions, such as catastrophizing or overgeneralization, often play a central role in perpetuating the condition.

 Association with generalized anxiety disorder

 Generalized anxiety disorder is when our minds are troubled about some uncertain event, or in other words, when we feel threatened, although the source of the threat might not be obvious to us.
 It is a disorder when it happens frequently, and disables people from accomplishing some of their daily activities.
 Generalized anxiety disorder always comes before phobophobia, and some of its symptoms are listed below: